laszuba/laszuba.github.io/_posts/2015-04-20-blinkenlights.md

 |    0b10 |         528 |
 |    0b11 |         609 |

+Capacitors C2 and C5 are used to set the DC gain of each op amp to 1, preventing the input offset errors from being amplified, particularly the offset of the first stage.
+This lets cheap amplifiers with poor offset characteristics do the job, taking advantage of the fact there is no interesting DC content in the audio signal.

 Automatic gain control has not yet been implemented in software.
 For now it's operating at the lowest gain of 49, and seems to be working fine.
 After the gain stages, the signal goes directly into the internal ADC of the LPC824.
-A small series resistance is included to isolate the output of the amplifier from the ADC input.
+A small series resistance is included to isolate the output of the amplifier from the ADC input, which should help with stability (although that is hardly a problem in the first place, it doesn't hurt).

 ## Software